- 1 Minute to read

 Each warehouse is slightly different.
 For example, in Google Sheets, you can choose from truncate_insert and insert.
 As for other warehouses, you can select insert, upsert, truncate_insert, or insert_ignore.

 Insert is the default write mode which inserts new data and appends it to the pre-existing data in the destination.
 If data is extracted improperly, there is a high chance of data duplicates.

 To avoid duplicates we recommend selecting upsert.
 With upsert, once a record already exists, the data will not be written into the warehouse again even if it's inserted multiple times.

 New data will be inserted while ignoring error messages.
 This means that if a wrong data type is used in a record, that record is omitted.
 This write mode is used rarely.

-The data type for the Amount column is integer or float.
-However, there is a field with "Hello Gabi", it's data type is therefore string or character.
+The data type for the "Amount" column is integer or float.
+However, there is a field with "Hello Gabi" which means that its data type is string or character.
 When insert_ignore is used, this row will be omitted when writing into the database.

 Double-check before selecting this write mode.
 The changes you make are irreversible!

 Upsert inserts new rows and updates existing ones.
 You will have to set at least one unique key, which will represent one or multiple columns.